-Example 1: Robert wants to attack both Byzantine infantrymen located 3 hexes away.
+Example 1: Robert wants to attack both Byzantine infantrymen

+located 3 hexes away.
 He must stop on the first orange hex during his movement phase to face an infiltration test.
 Argyris rolls 1D10.
 Based on the results of the infiltration table, Robert may continue to move towards his targets.
 Note that the second orange hex doesn't require any Infiltration test.

-Should Robert decide to only attack Alexio, he will have to first perform an infiltration test due to the adjacent character.
+Should Robert decide to only attack Alexio, the adjacent character won't be able to try an infiltration attack.